mainkoon81/Study-Autonomous-Car-Prep-02/README.md

  - Unlike Python, in C++, all of its **variables** and all of its **functions** need to be declared first before writing the implementation.
  - The class also has a part labeled **private** and another part labeled **public**.
  - Furthermore, the C++ class includes **extra functions** like `setMu`, `setSigma2`, `getMu`, and `getSigma2`.
-<img src="https://user-images.githubusercontent.com/31917400/43426624-3be76816-944e-11e8-87b1-c5a95be8901d.jpg" />

    - In C++, you might not want a program to have direct access to certain variables.
 The `set..()` functions allow a program to change the values in those variables without getting direct access to them.
+<img src="https://user-images.githubusercontent.com/31917400/43426624-3be76816-944e-11e8-87b1-c5a95be8901d.jpg" />

 > **main.cpp** and **gaussian.cpp** How they work together?
- - The main.cpp file:
-   - It **uses the class** to run some calculations.
-You'll see one important difference between C++ and Python.
-In C++, you need to declare your class before you can use the class.
-Both main.cpp and gaussian.cpp have the same class declaration at the top of their files.
-In short, the **main.cpp** used the Gaussian class.
- - The gaussian.cpp file:
+ - gaussian.cpp file:
    - It contains the **class definition** including all the variables and functions that the Gaussian class needs.
 In short, the **gaussian.cpp** contained the code that defined the Gaussian class.
+ - main.cpp file:
+   - It **uses the class** to run some calculations.
+Unlike Python, in C++, you need to declare your class before you use the class.
+Note that both **main.cpp** and **gaussian.cpp** have the same class declaration at the top of their files (see **main.cpp** used the Gaussian class).

 This is `main.cpp` file.
 You can't see it on the backend, but this program is first being compiled via the command:
  - `g++ main.cpp gaussian.cpp`